Desperados III: Development

-Updates and Expansions
+Updates and expansions

 Beginning in July 2020, Mimimi and THQ Nordic started supplying free updates for the game, which include additional mission scenarios.
 The first updates entail a loose frame story, titled The Baron's Challenge, in which the main characters get hired by an enigmatic figure, who is simply known as the Baron, to undertake certain missions for the entertainment of his patrons.
 Each mission can be unlocked with the successful completion of one or several levels in the main game.
 While the settings are basically the same as in the main story, each of the 14 new missions includes a different objective, sometimes with the characters having their in-play options restricted.
 In one example the player is required to eliminate certain enemies using environmental kills only, meaning that their other weapons are locked down for the scenario's duration.

-Between September and November, Mimimi and THQ Nordic also began publishing a purchasable three-part DLC story expansion, titled "Money for the Vultures".
-The plot is set three months after the events in the main game; Rosie, an NPC previously met in Baton Rouge (Mission 7), hires Cooper's group to hunt for the hidden wealth of Vincent DeVitt.
+Between September and November, Mimimi and THQ Nordic also published a purchasable three-part DLC story expansion, titled "Money for the Vultures".

 In December, two new updates were provided: The "Veteran Bounty Hunter Mode", which allows the player to optionally add the other protagonists to a level where any of them were originally not available (this option does not exist for the Baron's Challenges), and the "Level Editor Light", a cheat which allows (in the PC version only) the complete rearrangement of a mission map's characters and items.